marcmav/security-baseline/README.md

 **unpacman** was created to explore whether it’s possible to go one step further: to provide a complete rollback mechanism, similar to pressing *Ctrl+Z* but for system changes.

+---

 ## How does it work
-When you run a pacman command to install or update a package, through the hooks system metadata will be attached to each file that comes from that same package...
+When you run a pacman command to install or update a package, through the hooks system metadata will be attached to each and every file that comes from that same package...

 ---